anastasia-popov/ingredient_tagger/README.txt

 ## Project Definition

 Ingredient Tagger is a capstone project for Udacity Machine Learning Engineer Nanodegree.
 It is a service for tagging ingredient name, quantity and units in ingredient phrased commonly seen in the cooking recipes.
-Full description of the project can be found [here]('Capstone Project Report.pdf')
+Full description of the project can be found [here](Capstone_Project_Report.pdf).

 ## Application